Bose Sleepbuds II Review | 2021

 Check Google and you will find that I am not alone.
 Plus, if you check the support pages and forums belonging to Bose, you will find further evidence of the issue I encountered.

-I have VERY EXTENSIVE experience in pairing electronic devices to smartphones.
+I have VERY EXTENSIVE experience in pairing electronic devices with smartphones.
 With the exception of one other product, it’s only the Bose Sleepbuds II that have been unable to properly pair to my iPhone XR (Android is generally trickier).

 Friends have tried pairing my earbuds on other Apple models and on an Android smartphone and the best that anyone managed was to pair one earbud.
 Bizarrely one person managed to pair the right bud (Android) and the best I managed was the left bud (iOS)…and, before you ask, YES I did ensure that any pairings were removed on all other phones before attempting a new pairing.
 Because each earbud could be paired by someone, that goes some way to eliminate the possibility of a faulty pair.